-(1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal 2016, it was assumed that the Company achieved target performance.
-With respect to Mr. Mulrooney's grants of performance shares for which the measurement period ended on April 30, 2016 (and vested on July 9, 2016), actual results were used in the calculations.
-With respect to Mr. Mulrooney's grant of performance shares for which the measurement period ended on April 30, 2016, the measurement period was assumed to have concluded prior to his termination for purposes of the table.
+- (1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal year 2019, it was assumed that the Company achieved target performance.
+With respect to Mr. Mulrooney's grants of performance shares for which the measurement period ended on April 30, 2019 (and vested on July 8, 2019), actual results were used in the calculations.
+With respect to Mr. Mulrooney's grant of performance shares for which the measurement period ended on April 30, 2019, the measurement period was assumed to have concluded prior to his termination for purposes of the table. - (2) The vesting of Mr. Mulrooney's LTPU award would accelerate on a change of control or a termination due to death or disability and, in the case of death or disability, payout of the award, which generally occurs in five equal annual installments commencing in the calendar year including the seventh anniversary of the grant date and over four years thereafter (unless elected otherwise) would commence on the 60th day following a termination due to death but would still occur in equal annual installments in accordance with the terms of the LTPU plan or would be payable as a single lump sum in the year in which a disability occurs.

-Stephen Kaye.
-Under the Kaye Letter Agreement, if Mr. Kaye's employment terminates due to death or disability, then he, or his legal representatives, would receive: (1) all accrued compensation as of the date of termination; (2) with respect to his Synergy RSUs, the number of shares actually earned in the performance period and interim measurement period based on Company performance over the entire performance period and interim measurement period; and (3) full vesting of the Retention Bonus.
-Under the Kaye Letter Agreement, in the event that Mr. Kaye's employment is terminated by the Company for any reason other than cause (and not due to Mr. Kaye's death or disability) or by Mr. Kaye for good reason, and such termination occurs prior to or more than 12 months following the occurrence of a change in control, Mr. Kaye will become entitled to the following payments and benefits subject to his execution and delivery of a general release and compliance with the restrictive covenants set forth in the agreement: (1) his accrued compensation; (2) a pro-rata portion of his annual cash incentive award, based on actual company performance, for the year in which his employment terminated; (3) a cash payment equal to one time his then current annual base salary to be paid in equal monthly installments over 12 months; (4) any portion of the First Year Minimum Incentive that has not already been paid as of the date of termination; (5) reimbursement of COBRA coverage premiums for Mr. Kaye and his covered dependents for up to 18 months following termination; (6) full vesting of the Retention Bonus and Sign On Award to the extent then outstanding and unvested; (7) all outstanding equity incentive awards (other than the Sign On Award and any performance shares) held by Mr. Kaye and all benefits under the Company's ECAP at the time of termination that would have vested in the 12 months following the date of termination will become fully vested as of the date of termination; and (8) a pro rata award of performance shares based on
+Mark Arian.
+Under the Arian Letter Agreement, in the event that Mr. Arian's employment is terminated by the Company for any reason other than cause (and not due to Mr. Arian's death or disability) or by Mr. Arian for good reason, and such termination occurs prior to or more than 12 months following the occurrence of a change in control, Mr. Arian will become entitled to the following payments and benefits subject to his execution and delivery of a general release and compliance with the restrictive covenants set forth in the agreement: (1) his accrued compensation; (2) a pro-rata portion of his annual cash incentive award, based on actual company performance, for the year in which his employment terminated; (3) a cash payment equal to one time his then current annual base salary to be paid in equal monthly installments over 12 months; (4) reimbursement of COBRA coverage premiums for Mr. Arian and his covered dependents for up to 18 months following termination; (5) full vesting of the Sign On Equity Award to the extent then outstanding and unvested; (6) all outstanding equity incentive awards (other than the Sign On Equity Award and any performance shares) held by Mr. Arian and benefits under the Company's ECAP (if any) at the time of termination that would have vested in the 12 months following the date of termination will become fully vested as of the date of termination; (7) outstanding LTPU awards will be treated in accordance with the LTPU Plan (as described in more detail below); and (8) a pro rata award of performance shares and/or long-term performance-based cash incentives based on actual performance and the number of days Mr. Arian was employed during the performance period plus an additional year (provided this number of days does not exceed the number of days in the performance period)